 If you are very lucky and your plant is very happy, it may even reward you with some blossoms!

 Frequent clipping keeps it from getting too leggy, and when new growth starts this spring it will make for a bushier plant.

 The best part about keeping rosemary in the house is that you can stroke it every time you walk by and release that lovely fragrance into the air.
 Smelling it supposedly enhances cognitive function—clearly I'm not smelling enough of it!
 Rosemary can even reduce anxiety and stress and repel bugs.

 Cooking with it is a treat also.
 Fresh rosemary goes well with potatoes, chicken, vegetable soup, and we stuffed our Thanksgiving turkey with it.
+Plus, if your indoor rosemary doesn't make it and dries up—free dried rosemary!
 Try some delicious recipes like Corn Bread with Rosemary and Pine Nuts and Rosemary Chicken with Spinach.

-Rosemary is for remembrance, and Rosemarie, the woman who gave me this plant, is in my thoughts often.
+Rosemary is said to symbolize "remembrance," and Rosemarie, the woman who gave me this plant, is in my thoughts often.

 Are you overwintering your rosemary this season?
 Let us know below!